Log In

 We are also already in a few hotels, and hoping to lean into that further.
 We’d also like to put Nori in gyms, having consumers use it as they get ready for their workday before leaving the gym.
 Cruise ships are another big one for us.
 There's just a TON of places where this product can live.

 What has been your most efficacious acquisition channel to date?
-What strategies have helped you rapidly scale performance?
+What strategies have helped you scale performance?

 Courtney: Paid acquisition has definitely been our most successful channel to date.
 At times I wish it wasn't, but it's a huge part of our success for a reason.
 It's really effective.
 Nori has been an anomaly in this sense.
 I think there's a lot of founders that were sort of shaking their heads at the iOS 14 update and a lot of other changes within the platform.
 But I think Nori is onto something that's really unique, in that it’s incredibly demonstrative…you're ironing with your Nori Press, and are watching wrinkles disappear.
 This type of content does really, really well from a conversion standpoint, which has definitely worked to our advantage.